Introducing Kontos Foods

-- Remove fillo from refrigerator, and let it come to room temperature.
+- Remove the fillo from the refrigerator, and let it come to room temperature.

 - On a large baking sheet lined with foil, toast the walnuts and pecans until golden in color.
 Remove from heat, and let cool.
-Once nuts have cooled down, place in Cuisinart and chop nuts until they come to a fine mix.
+Once the nuts have cooled down, place them in Cuisinart and chop them until they come to a fine mix.

 - In a bowl, mix the pumpkin spice, 2 teaspoons of sugar, and nut mixture.